dfki-ric/pytransform3d/doc/source/rotations.rst

 .. warning::

-    There are two different quaternion conventions: Hamilton's convention defines :math:`ijk = -1` and the JPL convention (from NASA's Jet Propulsion Laboratory, JPL) defines :math:`ijk = 1`.
+    There are two different quaternion conventions: Hamilton's convention defines :math:`ijk = -1` and the Shuster or JPL convention (from NASA's Jet Propulsion Laboratory, JPL) defines :math:`ijk = 1`.
     These two conventions result in different multiplication operations and conversions to other representations.
 We use Hamilton's convention.

 Read `this paper <https://arxiv.org/pdf/1801.07478.pdf>`_ for details about the two conventions and why Hamilton's convention should be used.
-Section VI A gives useful hints to identify which convention is used.
+Section VI A gives further useful hints to identify which convention is used.

 The unit quaternion space :math:`S^3` can be used to represent orientations.
 To do that, we use an encoding based on the rotation axis and angle.